ConcernedCitizen2025/Project2025-Assistant/_questions/113-public-land-management-national-parks-wilderness-areas.md

 ---
 layout: question
-title: "Public Land Management"
+title: "Impact of Project 2025 on Public Land Management: Economic Gains vs. Environmental Protection"
+description: "Analyze how Project 2025’s proposed changes to public land management prioritize economic gains over environmental protection, and the potential consequences of these policies."
 ---

+# Impact of Project 2025 on Public Land Management: Economic Gains vs. Environmental Protection

-### *What changes does Project 2025 propose for public land management, including national parks and wilderness areas?*
+## *How does Project 2025 propose to change public land management, and what are the potential consequences for environmental protection and economic gains?*

-# Project 2025's Approach to Public Land Management

 **Introduction**

-Project 2025 proposes significant changes to public land management, with a focus on increasing resource extraction and reducing federal oversight.
-The plan emphasizes the economic potential of public lands, including national parks and wilderness areas, advocating for policies that prioritize energy production, mining, and other forms of resource extraction.
-This approach reflects a shift towards utilizing these lands for economic gain, rather than conserving them for future generations.
+Project 2025 proposes drastic changes to public land management, prioritizing economic gains from resource extraction over long-term environmental protection.
+The plan includes expanding domestic oil and gas drilling, rolling back environmental regulations, and reducing federal oversight.
+These measures are intended to boost economic growth and energy independence but could lead to severe environmental consequences, including habitat destruction, increased pollution, and loss of biodiversity.
+This analysis will examine the specific proposals in Project 2025 and their potential impact on both public lands and the broader environmental landscape.

 **Analysis**